kenna-hwa/kenna-hwa/README.md

 <br />

-😄   I'm currently studying to be an good front-end developer.
+😄   I'm currently trying to be an good front-end developer.
 💚   I'm interested in Making an application with Javascript and React
 📫   How to contact me : kenna.hwa@gmail.com
 💪   Languages and Tools : HTML5, CSS3, JavaScript, React,